radareorg/radare2-book/rasm2/intro.md

      If '-l' value is greater than output length, output is padded with nops If the last argument is '-' reads from stdin

-Asm supported plugins can be listed with "-L"
+Plugins for supported target architectures can be listed with the `-L` option.
+Knowing a plugin name, you can use it by specifying its name to the `-a` option

     $ rasm2 -L
     _d  16         8051        PD      8051 Intel CPU